 “…outflows or other using up of assets or incurrences of liabilities (or a combination of both) from delivering or producing goods, rendering services, or carrying out other activities that constitute the entity’s ongoing major or central operations.”

 GAAP focuses its definition of an expense on outflows that result from an entity’s ongoing major or central operations.
 Logic would then contrast “major or central” to minor or obscure and suggest that expenses that have a minor or obscure contribution to operations would be considered non-business related.
-We view the language of this GAAP guidance to be similar with the US Tax Code requirement that an expense must be necessary.
+We view the language of this GAAP guidance to be consistent with the US Tax Code requirement that an expense must be necessary.

 Common Categories of Personal Expenses